Genomic Data Science Community Network

 Tribal Colleges and Universities (TCUs).

 Cloud-based resources such as the NHGRI Analysis, Visualization, and Informatics Lab-space (AnVIL) provide genomic data access, computing, and training, serving as a catalyst for bringing together students, educators, and researchers at both resource-rich institutions and institutions not traditionally engaged in genomics research.
-We envision the GDSCN as providing a voice for the community that will guide and advocate for high-throughput tools and resources necessary to implement genomics in data science successfully.
+We envision the GDSCN will bring together the community that will guide and advocate for high-throughput tools and resources necessary to implement genomics in data science at their institutions.

 Communication between students, educators, and scientists is encouraged by including exercises that leverage the open, AnVIL help forum (help.anvilproject.org).
-Utilizing these community forums allows scientists at research universities to interact with and support students with technical, scientific, and mentorship questions.
+Utilizing community forums allows scientists at research universities to interact with and support students with technical, scientific, and mentorship questions.

 In March 2021, educators from the community network and organizers discussed bioinformatic resources, datasets, tools and educator support needed.